Madhu Koda

-was sworn in as the fourth Chief Minister of Jharkhand on 14 September 2006, and remained in office until he resigned on 23 August 2008.
+was sworn in as the fifth Chief Minister of Jharkhand on 18 September 2006, and remained in office until he resigned on 27 August 2008.

 Koda is the third independent legislator to assume the office of chief minister of an Indian state, including Bishwanath Das in Orissa in 1971 and Flinder Anderson Khonglam in Meghalaya in 2002.

 His wife Geeta Koda, MP from West Singhbhum district is among the six MLAs representing smaller regional parties led by Hemant Soren formed on 13 July 2013.
 In December 2017, he was convicted by a court of law and sentenced to three-years in jail and fined ₹25 lakh.

 Personal life

 Madhu Koda was born in Vill.
 Gua, District.
 West Singhbhum in Jharkhand.
 An ethnic Ho, his father is Rasika Koda, a tribal farmer, who lives in Vill.
 Pathhatu in District.
 Singhbhum.
 He is a graduate from IGNOU centre, Bhubneshwar.
 His father wanted Madhu to have a "normal life" and remain a farmer or iron worker, but after experiencing corruption in the iron industry, he eventually began a career in politics.

 Koda is married to Geeta Koda, who is an MLA from his previous constituency Jaganathpur from the Jai Bharat Samanta Party.
 They have two daughters.